-We will show you how to move correctly, how to eat correctly, and how to get results.
-Our system works as long as you are willing to put in the effort, do the simple things right, and be accountable to yourself.
-The uncertainty of change can be intimidating, but trust us, this is a change worth making!
+We will show you how to move correctly and how to get results.
+The uncertainty of change can be intimidating, but trust us, this is a journey worth taking!

 1. Cardiovascular/Respiratory Endurance – The ability of body systems to gather, process, and deliver oxygen.